inpv/JobSearchAutomator/README.md

 # CVAutoUpdate
-A pytest/Selenium-based utility to automatically update your CV on hh.ru websites in headless mode.
+<p>A pytest/Selenium-based utility to automatically update your CV on HeadHunter websites in headless mode.</p>
+<p>Requires Google Chrome executable installed on your server (not just the webdriver).</p>